Serine: Signaling

+Ligands

 D-serine was thought to exist only in bacteria until relatively recently; it was the second D amino acid discovered to naturally exist in humans, present as a signaling molecule in the brain, soon after the discovery of D-aspartate.
 Had D amino acids been discovered in humans sooner, the glycine site on the NMDA receptor might instead be named the D-serine site.
 Apart from central nervous system, D-serine plays a signaling role in peripheral tissues and organs such as cartilage, kidney, and corpus cavernosum.

 Gustatory sensation

 Pure D-serine is an off-white crystalline powder with a very faint musty aroma.
 D-Serine is sweet with an additional minor sour taste at medium and high concentrations.

 Clinical significance

 Serine deficiency disorders are rare defects in the biosynthesis of the amino acid L-serine.
 At present three disorders have been reported: